asnary-amgho/photel/README.md

+Use this to install the packages pip install -r requirements.txt

 Hi this app will take an screenshot send it to your telegram with just pressing one key actually two keys at once "shift"+"`"